Ryan Eversley: 2018

 In December 2017, Eversley announced that he would be joining Honda of America Racing Team (HART) in 2018 to drive an Acura NSX GT3 with co-driver Chad Gilsinger in Tequila Patron North American Endurance Cup races.

 In the inaugural season of the Pirelli World Challenge TCR class, Eversley won five races to clinch the championship.

 2019

 A few weeks prior to the opening weekend of the Blancpain GT Series of America, Eversley announced his commitment to the Gradient Racing team, running an Acura NSX GT3 Evo.
 Eversley continued his IMSA career with co-driver Chad Gilsinger in HART's Honda Civic Type R TCR under the Michelin Pilot Challenge.

-In July, he made his Stadium Super Trucks debut at Honda Indy Toronto, driving the No. 43 Continental Tire truck.
+In July, Eversley made his Stadium Super Trucks debut at Honda Indy Toronto, driving the No. 43 Continental Tire truck.
 The following month, he competed in the series' second Mid-Ohio Sports Car Course weekend.
 In the Friday round, he was involved in a wreck with Jeff Hoffman on the first lap that sent his truck into a flip before landing on its wheels; although he finished fourth, he was promoted to third when Cole Potts received a one-position penalty for cutting the course.